wbchristerson/reactnd-project-myreads-starter/README.md

 * Find the folder `reactnd-project-myreads-starter` in your Downloads folder or wherever it was placed on your device.
 * Right click and choose "Extract All".

 To run the application, you will need to have `npm` installed.
 See [here](https://www.npmjs.com/get-npm) for installation information.
-Upon downloading both get started developing both `npm` and the project direction, install all project dependencies by running `npm install` from within the project directory.
-Afterwards, start the development server with `npm start`.
+Upon downloading both `npm` and the project directory, install all project dependencies by running the command `npm install` from the project directory.
+Afterwards, start the development server with the command `npm start`.

 ## Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend.
 Other searches will not yield valid results.